usherlabs/usher-referrals/README.md

 By following it, you will be able to:

+- Install Golang and necessary dependencies to run ArangoMiGO
 - Install ArangoMiGO
 - Run the migration files to create and update the database structure required by Usher Core